 CESSNOCK NSW 2325

-Council has no control over the content of material accessible on any site cross-referenced.
-It accordingly is the responsibility of the Internet user to make their own decisions about the relevance or accuracy, currency and reliability of information found on those sites.
+We have no control over the content of material accessible on any site cross-referenced.
+It accordingly is the responsibility of the internet user to make their own decisions about the relevance or accuracy, currency and reliability of information found on other sites.

-In addition, Council does not necessarily endorse or support the views, opinions, standards or information expressed at linked sites.
+In addition, we do not necessarily endorse or support the views, opinions, standards or information expressed at linked sites.
 They have been set up as information sources only.

-Council is committed to quality service and makes every attempt to ensure accuracy, currency and reliability of the data contained in these documents.
+We are committed to quality service and we make every attempt to ensure accuracy, currency and reliability of the data contained in these documents.
 However changes in circumstances after time of publication may impact the quality of this information.
-It is the responsibility of the user to make his/her own decisions about the correctness of information found.
+It is the user's responsibility to make their own decisions about the correctness of information found.

 PPIP Code of Practice for Local Government - This Privacy Code of Practice is made under Part 3 Division 1 of the PPIP Act.
 The effect of this Code is to modify:

 - The Information Protection Principles contained in Part 2, Division 1 of the PPIPA; and

 - The provisions of Part 6 of the PPIPA Act, as they relate to Local Government.